haskell/haskell-mode/README.md

 **This project is under active development**

+## Documentation

+The documentation is hosted on [readthedocs.io](https://readthedocs.io).
+Click [here](https://haskell-interactive-mode.readthedocs.io) to go to the the documentation.

 ## Contributing

 We need contributors for `haskell-interactive-mode`.
 Come to the IRC channel and just introduce yourselves.